savonet/book/technology.md

 mount points (i.e., different radios).

-Until recently, the streaming model as offered by Icecast was predominant, but suffers from two main drawbacks.
-Firstly, the connection has to be kept between the client and the server which cannot be achieved in mobile contexts: when you connect with your smartphone, you frequently change networks or switch between wifi and 4G and the connection cannot be held during such events.
+Until recently, the streaming model as offered by Icecast was predominant, but it suffers from two main drawbacks.
+Firstly, the connection has to be kept between the client and the server which cannot be guaranteed in mobile contexts: when you connect with your smartphone, you frequently change networks or switch between wifi and 4G and the connection cannot be held during such events.
 Another issue is that the data cannot be cached as it is for web traffic, where it helps